 SHI International (SHI) needed to migrate its core ecommerce application from its on-premise infrastructure to the cloud to speed application development and reduce downtime and maintenance.

-SHI partnered with NTT DATA Services to containerize SHI’s e-commerce application and migrate it to the Microsoft Azure cloud platform, create a CI/CD pipeline increasing the speed and reliability of code deployment while delivering a more agile, robust application.
+SHI partnered with NTT DATA to containerize SHI’s ecommerce application and migrate it to the Microsoft Azure cloud platform.
+The solution helped create a CI/CD pipeline, increasing the speed and reliability of code deployment while delivering a more agile, robust application.

 Founded in 1989, SHI International Corp. is an $11 billion provider of technology products and services.
 SHI’s team of over 5,000 IT specialists deliver custom IT solutions to organizations worldwide.

 SHI experts help customers select, deploy and manage solutions from over 15,000 technology partners.
 Much of that activity – including billions of dollars in annual revenue – flows through SHI’s massive ecommerce application matching buyers with a broad portfolio of hardware and software offerings.